josephmisiti/generic-django-project/README.md

 #### Setting Up The Database

-I like to use postgres, so I suggest install [PostGreApp](http://postgresapp.com/).
-One that is installed execute the following commands
+I like to use postgres, so I suggest installing [PostGreApp](http://postgresapp.com/).
+Once that is installed, execute the following commands

 ```